Miro0o/Docs-Notes/README.md

 > - Enable the snippet in Obsidian

 1️⃣ Bidirectional linking.
 The screenshots below are from Obsidian’s native 🔗 [Graph View](https://obsidian.md/help/plugins/graph) plugin.
-If you are viewing this within Obsidian, you can scroll horizontally to see additional images displayed in a carousel.
 While the graph view is visually appealing, it does not represent nodes in a hierarchical structure.

 <div class="carousel">
 <img src="Assets/Pics/Screenshot 2026-02-06 at 02.04.14.png">